By Kim West

 The Rattlers, who did not trail in the game, had several double-digit leads but could not put the feisty Bulldogs away until the closing minutes.

 Fletcher came off the bench to score 11 points, including eight in the first half, and had three assists.
-Smith and Rich each had 14 points and combined for 12 rebounds, while Love had seven points and Maclin finished with five while guarding Boyd, LaFayette’s best player.
+Smith and Rich each had 14 points and combined for 12 rebounds.
+Love tossed in seven points and Maclin finished with five while guarding Boyd, LaFayette’s best player.

 Tanner coach Chris Whitt, who has won more than 450 games and two state titles in 19 seasons, opted to go with a four-guard lineup and Rich in the post during several stretches to spell Haggermaker.
 Despite being in foul trouble for most of the game, Haggermaker, the Northwest Regional MVP, scored eight points and corralled five rebounds.